-A debt-free retirement is an achievable goal, especially if you live in Dayton or Southwest, Ohio.
-Thanks to the affordable cost of living and housing in southern Ohio, you have the opportunity to knock out your debt and live comfortably.
+Dreaming of how free you’ll feel if you can pay off your car and mortgage before you retire?
+Can’t wait to be able to enjoy more of your income instead of seeing it swallowed up by debt payments?
+The good news is that a debt-free retirement is absolutely an achievable goal, especially if you live in Dayton or Southwest, Ohio.
+Thanks to our extremely affordable cost of living and housing, you have the opportunity to knock out your debt and live comfortably.

-In this article, we’ll discuss key concepts you need to know about retiring debt free.
+In this article, we’ll discuss key concepts and strategies you need to know about retiring debt free.

 What Exactly Is a Debt-Free Retirement?

-Debt means paying today for yesterday’s wants and needs.
-When you take out a loan, you are betting that you will be able to pay tomorrow for the item you can’t afford today.
+A good way of thinking about debt is acknowledging the reality that you are paying today for yesterday’s wants and needs.
+When you take out a loan, you are essentially betting that you will be able to pay tomorrow for the item you can’t afford today.
+For example, you need to buy a new car but don’t have $30,000 sitting in your bank.
+Instead you take out a loan, hoping you can pay off that $30,000 plus interest in the future.

 Ohio Retiree with Debt | Ohio Retiree with No Debt | |